sathyaasampath-netizen/Data-Analytics-in-Foodfacts-DB/README.md

 - **Case Study Research Questions**
   - **RQ1**: Do ultra-processed foods (NOVA 4) have higher fat content than minimally processed foods (NOVA 1)?
   - **RQ2**: Is there a nutritional difference between organic vs. non-organic products?
-  - **RQ3**: How do vegan/vegetarian labeled products compare nutritionally?
-  - **RQ4**: Are multi-claim labeled foods different from single-claim foods?

 ---

 ## 🔧 Tools & Technologies